Tributary system of China

 A mural from the Qianling Mausoleum in Shaanxi, 706.
 Foreign ambassadors are being received at court.
 The bald man in the middle is from the West and the man to his right is from Silla.

-The tributary system of China (simplified Chinese: 中华朝贡体系, traditional Chinese: 中華朝貢體系, pinyin: Zhōnghuá cháogòng tǐxì), or Cefeng system (册封体制 (冊封體制, Cèfēng tǐzhì)) at its height was a network of loose international relations centered around China which facilitated trade and foreign relations by acknowledging China's hegemonic role within a Sinocentric world order.
+The tributary system of China (中华朝贡体系 (中華朝貢體系, Zhōnghuá cháogòng tǐxì)), or Cefeng system (册封体制 (冊封體制, Cèfēng tǐzhì)) at its height was a network of loose international relations centered around China which facilitated trade and foreign relations by acknowledging China's hegemonic role within a Sinocentric world order.
 It involved multiple relationships of trade, military force, diplomacy and ritual.
 The other states had to send a tributary envoy to China on schedule, who would kowtow to the Chinese emperor as a form of tribute, and acknowledge his superiority and precedence.
 The other countries followed China's formal ritual in order to keep the peace with the more powerful neighbor and be eligible for diplomatic or military help under certain conditions.
 Political actors within the tributary system were largely autonomous and in almost all cases virtually independent.

 Scholars differ on the nature of China's relations with its neighbors in traditional times.
-Many describe a system that embodied a collection of institutions, social and diplomatic conventions, and institutions that dominated China's contacts with the non-Chinese world for two millennia, until the collapse of the system around the end of the 19th century.
+Many describe a system that embodied a collection of institutions, as well as social and diplomatic conventions, that dominated China's contacts with the non-Chinese world for two millennia, until the collapse of the system around the end of the 19th century.
 Other scholars like Odd Arne Westad see a variety of relationships that differed in character, not an overall "tributary system".
 They suggest a Sinocentric system, in which Chinese culture was central to the self-identification of many elite groups in the surrounding Asian countries.
 By the late 19th century, China had become part of a European-style community of sovereign states and established diplomatic relations with other countries in the world following international law.
 While some scholars have suggested that the tributary system is a model for understanding international relations in East Asia today, other scholars have argued that the concept is misleading about relations in both early modern times and today.